madrasthemes/mas-woocommerce-variation-swatches/readme.txt

 == Description ==

-The WooCommerce Variation Swatches by MadrasThemes plugin can used to add color, image and label swatches to your product attributes, as well as widget with swatches for filter your products.
+The MAS WooCommerce Variation Swatches plugin can used to add color, image and label swatches to your product attributes, as well as widget with swatches for filter your products.

 == Installation ==

-The latest version of the WooCommerce Variation Swatches by MadrasThemes plugin can be [**downloaded**](https://wordpress.org/plugins/mas-woocommerce-variation-swatches/) as a WordPress installable package.
+The latest version of the MAS WooCommerce Variation Swatches plugin can be [**downloaded**](https://wordpress.org/plugins/mas-woocommerce-variation-swatches/) as a WordPress installable package.

-Installing the WooCommerce Variation Swatches by MadrasThemes plugin.
+Installing the MAS WooCommerce Variation Swatches plugin.

 1. Download the `mas-woocommerce-variation-swatches.zip` and unpack the archive.
 2. Upload `mas-woocommerce-variation-swatches` to the `/wp-content/plugins/` directory.